conduktor/conduktor-docs/docs/platform/reference/resource-reference/kafka.md

 - `spec.configs` must be valid [Kafka Topic configs](https://kafka.apache.org/documentation/#topicconfigs)
 - All properties are validated against [TopicPolicies](#topic-policy) attached to the Application Instance

+**Conduktor annotations**
+- `metadata.description` is optional.
+The description field in markdown that will be displayed in the Topic Catalog view
+  - Previously `conduktor.io/description.editable` in 1.28 and below
+- `metadata.descriptionIsEditable` is optional (defaults `"true"`).
+Defines whether the description can be updated in the UI
+  - Previously `conduktor.io/description.editable` in 1.28 and below
+- `metadata.catalogVisibility` is **optional**.
+Can be `PUBLIC` or `PRIVATE`.
+  - When the topic is linked to a Self-Service Application, defines whether the topic is visible (`PUBLIC`) in the Topic Catalog or not (`PRIVATE`).
+  - If empty, the Topic Catalog Visibility is inherited from the ApplicationInstance field `spec.defaultCatalogVisibility`.

+**Side effect in Console & Kafka:**
+- Kafka
+  - Topic is created / updated.
+  - In dry-run mode, topic creation is validated against the Kafka Cluster using AdminClient's [CreateTopicOption.validateOnly(true)](https://kafka.apache.org/37/javadoc/org/apache/kafka/clients/admin/CreateTopicsOptions.html) flag

 ### Service Account
 Allows for the modifications of ACLs for an existing service account in Kafka.